This rhubarb, strawberry and ginger jam recipe brings together three gorgeous flavours that complement each other perfectly.

 When the stalks are young and tender, they are far too delicate for preserves, and are best saved for gently poached dishes.

 The following recipe makes about 10 jars.
 So be sure you have a few ready and sterilised before you get jamming!

 If you give it a go, do let me know how you get on.

-- 1.8 kg rhubarb
+- 1.8 kg rhubarb - stems only

 - 450 g strawberries

 - 1.8 kg granulated sugar